bkonkle/nakago/README.md

 ## Etymology

-A Nakago (中子) is a Japanese word meaning "core", or less commonly the "middle of a nest of boxes".
-It often refers to the [tang](https://en.wikipedia.org/wiki/Tang_(tools)) of a Japanese Katana - the foundation of the hilt and the mechanism through which a sword is wielded.
+Nakago (中子) is a Japanese word meaning "core", or less commonly the "middle of a nest of boxes".
+It often refers to the [tang](https://en.wikipedia.org/wiki/Tang_(tools)) of a Japanese katana - the foundation of the hilt and the mechanism through which a sword is wielded.
 The nakago must be sound and resilient, allowing the holder to guide the blade with confidence.

 ## Development